A 4d N=1 Cardy Formula: Introduction

 This is our Cardy formula.
 For an interacting unitary SCFT, $(3c-2a)$ is always positive \cite{Hofman:2008ar} (it is zero for a free vector multiplet).
 Therefore the real part of the index always grows exponentially once we have positive $\w_I$.

 The index can be written as

 where $\Omega(j_1, j_2)$ gives the lower bound on degeneracies of the BPS states with given charges.
 In principle, one can perform an inverse Laplace transformation to extract $\Omega(j_1, j_2)$.
 In the Cardy limit, one can simplify the procedure via saddle point approximation.
 In the end, it is equivalent to performing the Legendre transformation on the Cardy free energy $\textrm{log}(\CI)$.
 We perform the Legendre transformation of the Cardy free energy to obtain the entropy of a microcanonical ensemble of the states with large angular momentum.
-It turns out $\w_I>0$ at the saddles and the entropy becomes
+It turns out that the most dominant saddle point is complex-valued with a positive imaginary part $\w_I>0$.
+At the saddle point, the entropy becomes